 - Office 365 Personal one-year subscription.
 Here’s one interesting fact: I already had an Office 2016 license which was activated on my desktop and which I also activated first on the laptop.
 Installing Office 365 overwrites and replaces that installation, excepting only OneNote 2016 which is no longer included in Office 365 (you’re supposed to use the free Windows 10 app instead).
 So keep that in mind when moving from permanent license to subscription.
 Also, on my desktop (but not the laptop) a mysterious empty desktop folder appeared which I managed to suppress by following the instructions here.

 One big attraction of pricey Microsoft computers over cheaper brands is that there is no crapware, and I can confirm that.
 There is one specific Surface app but it just offers some extra help and configuration options and never gets in your face.
 No horrible McAfee or Symantec garbage, no custom system management software that nags you to register your device, nothing whatsoever.
-Frankly if Microsoft can keep selling devices at competitive prices all other Windows laptop makers deserve to go out of business on that count alone.
+Frankly if Microsoft can keep selling devices at competitive prices all other Windows laptop makers deserve to go out of business on that account alone.

 What About Surface Laptop 3?